Vysybyl/qarabas/_posts/2017-09-19-ousadia-en.md

 \- That one too.

 \- But it's also the risk to be misunderstood.
-There always exists the risk that the reader mistake the author for his invention.
+There always exists the risk that the reader mistakes the author for his invention.

 \- Yes.